NPTE-PTA

 Medical management

-Re-alignment of patella if subluxation has occurred
+Realignment of the patella if subluxation has occurred

 Physical therapy management